kirstenhumphreys/connect-four/README.md

 ###Overview:

 An updated take on the classic 'Vertical Checkers' game - Connect Four.
 To play the game the players must strategically place their pieces on the board in order to create a four-in-a-row match.
 This match can be vertical, horizontal, or diagonal.
 Whichever player is first to get a match wins!

-Play the game here:
+Play the game here: <br>

 [Connect Four](https://kirstenhumphreys.github.io/connect-four/)

 [My Trello Board](https://trello.com/b/e40drodF/project-one)